Support + Resources

 Family Physicians and Nurse Practitioners are provided with support through the Richmond Primary Care Networks for patient attachment.
 The Richmond Health Connect Registry allows patients to request a family physician or nurse practitioners, and the Richmond Attachment Program connects patients who are especially vulnerable and have urgent needs for longitudinal care.

-Throughout each year, we offer dozens of member learning events to support your professional practice, your technology needs, your wellbeing, and your connections with colleagues.
+Throughout each year, we offer many member learning events to support your professional practice, your technology needs, your wellbeing, and your connections with colleagues.

 Medical Office Assistant (MOA) Network

-Our team recruits MOAs into member clinics, publishes the MOA Richmond Rapid Read newsletter specifically for MOAs, offers a roster of professional development and networking events for MOAs, and provides in-person visits with MOA staff to ensure they have updated information for all clinics.
+Our team recruits MOAs into member clinics, publishes the MOA Richmond Rapid Read newsletter specifically for MOAs, offers a roster of professional development and networking events for MOAs, and provides in-person visits to provide MOA staff with updated information about Division services.

 Innovation and Technology